alexschexc/CS43337P2/Prolog Maze Solver Write Up.md

 The second problem arose with the question of how to traverse the list of lists as a maze.

+The third problem arose with the question of how to indicate that the exit of the maze had been arrived at and the maze had been successfully navigated.

+The final problem was testing the maze to make sure that it was not awkwardly shaped and that only 1 's' tile exists in the maze.

 # Problems Fixed

 # What Did You Learn?
+Prolog is fun.
+Prolog is also painful.